 Invest in Cook is an \$8.5 million transportation program that covers the costs of planning and feasibility studies, engineering, right-of-way acquisition, and construction associated with transportation improvements sponsored by local and regional governments and private partners.
 This program solicits applications for improvements consistent with the five priorities of Connecting Cook County, the County's first long range transportation plan in 75 years.
-In FY2022, Cook County will further advance Invest in Cook projects through strategic partnerships and grant applications to secure additional funding.
+In FY2022, Cook County will further advance Invest in Cook projects through designated ARPA funding, strategic partnerships, and grant applications to secure additional funding.
 DOTH has established an FY2022 target of funding 30 projects.